Ayaan0211/docflow/README.md

 >   - All database, deployment, Github (Actions) logic.
 >   - All backend code (HTTP routes, third-party API calls) except for export PDF http routes.
 >   - WebRTC (frontend/backend; joining, leaving, real-time sync, snapshots) logic.

+> - Amaan Batla
+>   - Created login/signup page with the UI
+>   - Worked with the text editor to add features from quill based on documentation like Katex, E-signature and etc

+> - Ayaan Islam
+>   - TODO

 ## One more thing?